Acronis True Image is one of the best-looking cloud backup services we've tested, and it's arguably the most full-featured.

 Acronis began in 2003 as a maker of local-backup software.
 The company still offers this solution, called Acronis True Image Standard, for a one-time fee of $59.99.
 You can also get the same software as a yearly $49.99 subscription under the name Acronis True Image Essential.

-This plan gives you 500GB of data space, backed up online from one computer.
-(The $49.99/year 250GB option seems to have been dropped.)
+This plan gives you 500GB of cloud data space, backed up online from one computer.
+(The $49.99/year 250GB option has been dropped.)
 All Acronis subscriptions include the local-backup software.

-Also, unlike some other online backup services, Acronis won't back up external drives attached to a computer, or NAS drives on a home network.
+Unlike some other online backup services, Acronis will back up external drives attached to a computer, or NAS drives on a home network.

-Moving to three computers on the Premium plan costs an extra $50, but it's only $60 to bump up to five machines.
+Moving to three computers on the Premium plan costs an extra $65, and it's $85 more to bump up to five machines.

-But for ordinary computer users who might not need all these extras, it's not easy to justify paying $100 per year for 1TB of backup storage for a single PC, or the same fee for 500GB across three PCs.
+But for ordinary computer users who might not need all these extras, it's not easy to justify paying $125 per year for 1TB of backup storage for a single PC, or even more for 500GB across three PCs.

 Acronis True Image runs on Windows 7 SP1, OS X 10.11 El Capitan, iOS 10.3, Android 5.0 Lollipop and later versions of all four operating systems.
 There's no Linux version for home users, but some Acronis forum users say True Image's Linux-based rescue disk will do the job for Linux machines.
 (Use this at your own risk.)